Ali Vaez is Iran Project Director at the International Crisis Group and Senior Adviser to ICG’s president.

 There are solutions for overcoming these obstacles.
 The two sides could either drop these demands or link them.
 In the second case, after restoring the JCPOA, they could keep negotiating to strengthen it, building assurances – for example, a stringent exit clause – into a follow-on accord.

 The text that was developed in Vienna had most of these issues in brackets when talks came to a halt on June 20, 2021, for deliberations with respective capitals.
-The Iranian negotiators were supposed to return to Vienna a week or 10 days later but have stayed away as power changed hands in Iran, waiting for the new hardline President Ebrahim Raisi to form his cabinet.
+The Iranian negotiators were supposed to return to Vienna a week or 10 days later but stayed away as power changed hands in Iran, waiting for the new hardline President Ebrahim Raisi to form his cabinet.
+On October 27, Iran’s new chief nuclear negotiator, Ali Bagheri Kani, announced that talks would resume by the end of November after a five-month hiatus.

-After the inauguration of President Raisi on August 5, is Iran expected to pick up where its former team left off?
+Is Iran expected to pick up where its former negotiating team left off?
 Or will it put new demands on the table?
 If so, what?

 Looking ahead, there are three leading scenarios: